cdapio/tigon/tigon-docs/developer-guide/source/_includes/twitter-analytics.rst

 ::

-    MAVEN_OPTS="-Xmx512m" mvn package -DskipTests -pl tigon-examples -am -amd -P examples
+    mvn clean package

-To deploy the Application to a standalone instance of Tigon (substituting for *version* and *oauth-properties*):
+To start the Flow in the Standalone Runtime of Tigon (substituting for *version* and *oauth-properties*):

 ::

     $ ./run_standalone.sh /path/to/TwitterAnalytics-<version>.jar co.cask.tigon.analytics.TwitterAnalytics [ oauth-properties ]

-To deploy the Application to a distributed instance of Tigon (substituting for *version* and *oauth-properties*):
+To start the Flow in the Distributed Runtime of Tigon (substituting for *version* and *oauth-properties*):

 ::